 How to Reduce Bookkeeping Costs

-The obvious aim of every business is to make money and the key is to maximise the income while minimising the costs.
+The obvious aim of every business is to make money.
+The key here is to maximise income while minimising costs.
 In the wake of the 2020 pandemic, this has become so much harder for many businesses to achieve.

-Bookkeeping is an essential area of all businesses as they are required by law to provide details of their financial status to the ATO each year.
-The good news is that there are ways to reduce those bookkeeping costs.
+One way to begin reducing costs is by looking at your bookkeeping.
+Sadly, you can't do away with it altogether because you are required by law to provide details of your financial status to the ATO each year.
+The good news is that there are ways to keep your bookkeeping costs down while staying compliant.

-Business accounting software is making life easier for so many businesses these days.
-Even though companies have more complex finances than a sole trader or small partnership, it would be a mistake to think that accounting software is not as useful to the smallest businesses.
+Business accounting software can simplify your life as a business owner.
+From companies with more complex finances through to relatively simple sole trader or small partnership businesses, anyone can benefit from accounting software.
 In fact, it is equally beneficial to those who are sole traders, tradies, or people who are setting up a business at home as it is too much larger businesses.

-Having online accounting software such as Xero, MYOB or Quickbooks can be a major asset in reducing your business costs.
+Having online accounting software such as Xero, MYOB or QuickBooks can go a long way toward reducing your business costs.
 When you are working by yourself or with only a few people, you want to spend as much of your time and energy as possible focusing on your work.
-Some accounting software even comes with an app which allows you to create an invoice or pay a bill from your phone.
-The beauty of this is that electronic invoices are automatically stored in your software in real-time.
-It is much easier to keep up to date with your paperwork, and you can instantly get a financial snapshot of income, expenses and your account balance any time you want.
+With bookkeeping software, you can free up time by automating some of your business's more routine bookkeeping tasks.
+Some accounting software even comes with an app.
+This will usually allow you to create an invoice, pay a bill, or store receipts from your phone.
+The beauty of this is that the software can store electronic invoices in real-time.
+An app also makes it much easier to keep up to date with your paperwork.
+It also allows you an instant financial snapshot of your income, expenses and your account balance any time you want.

-Accounting software vastly reduces the amount of time you have to spend face to face with your bookkeeper.
-By allowing your bookkeeper access to the software, they can examine your financial records and can download transactions directly from your bank account to compose accurate financial statements.
+Accounting software vastly reduces the amount of time you have to spend face-to-face with your bookkeeper.
+By allowing your bookkeeper access to the software, they can examine your financial record.
+They can then download transactions directly from your bank account to compose accurate financial statements.
 They can see how your business is performing at any given moment.
 Accounting software also integrates bank feeds in real-time so that your bookkeeper can also view, edit and add notes to statements whenever necessary.

 Software such as Xero and MYOB come with various options or add-ons, so they are flexible enough to handle the more complex needs of a growing business.
 As your business thrives, your software can keep up with the higher demands.